 The modern wellness world boasts an impressive number of various meal plans that can help you to achieve your fitness goals.
 Intermittent fasting has become one of the most common diets that continues gaining popularity thanks to its relative simplicity.
-But it is a well-known fact that a proper eating pattern is only 50 percent of your success.
+But it is a well-known fact that a proper eating pattern is only a part of the key to your success.
 To optimize your results, it is critical to combine a healthy meal plan with regular physical exercises.
 But is this scheme suitable for every diet?
 Is intermittent fasting compatible with working out?
 Will it be safe for your overall health?
 Take a read through the article to find the answers.
 Let’s start!

 A Short Guide To Intermittent Fasting

 Intermittent fasting is quite a popular meal plan and its premise is rather obvious – that dieters have to fast during certain periods of time.
 This depends on the intermittent fasting variation they opt for.
 Some people prefer 5:2 fasting (fasting only for 2 days of the week), others fast only for 1-3 days per month.
 The concept 16:8 is one of the most common.
-Basically, you should eat all your meals during an 8-hour window, and the rest for the 16 hours are for fasting.
+Basically, you should eat all your meals during an 8-hour window every day, and the rest of the 16 hours are for fasting.
 This variation is quite popular, as these 16 hours usually include the time when you sleep.
-You skip your breakfast and can eat at the time of day till the evening.
+You skip your breakfast and can eat from a certain time of day till a certain time in the evening.

 There are no special food lists of what you should or shouldn’t consume, your meal plan is totally up to you.
 However, if you have started fasting in order to lose weight, it is important to make healthy eating choices and practice portion control.
 Only in this way you’ll be able to lose or maintain healthy weight.
 Besides this, your body has its nutritional needs and your daily menu should help you supply your body with all the necessary nutrients.

 The intermittent fasting method needs more scientific backing concerning its effect and safety.
-Despite this fact, many people still choose it for dieting and enjoying the results they get.
-If you have decided to give this weight loss approach a try, you should consult your doctor (11, 12).
+Despite this fact, many people still choose it for dieting and enjoy the results they get.
+If you have decided to give this weight loss approach a try, you should first consult your doctor to make sure you can do it safely (11, 12).

 If you wish to cinch your waist, tone up your bat wings, blast away the muffin top – our fitness app was created to cater to all your needs!
 BetterMe won’t give excess weight a chance!